What is a Low FODMAP Diet?

 The low FODMAP diet is used to help alleviate symptoms of irritable bowel syndrome (IBS).
 It can also help with symptoms of Crohn’s disease, ulcerative colitis, and celiac disease.
 It is not a cure for these diseases, but it may help to prevent bloating, cramping, diarrhea, flatulence, and other symptoms that are common for people who suffer from these conditions.

-For IBS suffers, consumption of these sugars and sugar alcohols can cause digestive discomfort.
+For people living with IBS, consumption of these sugars and sugar alcohols can cause digestive discomfort.
 The intestinal bacteria found in the large bowel feed on these indigestible sugars, leading to negative gastrointestinal symptoms.
 The premise of this diet is that through avoidance of FODMAPs, symptoms of digestive discomfort may be eliminated.

 Many carbohydrates in food are poorly digested and not absorbed by the small bowel.
 One example of this is dietary fiber.
 Some oligosaccharides and simple sugars cannot be absorbed but can be broken down by intestinal bacteria, producing gas.
 To reduce the amount of gas produced, a person following a low FODMAP diet should eat a limited amount of carbohydrates, except those that are readily digested (such as sucrose and glucose).

 The approach to this diet is to eliminate all foods containing high amounts of FODMAPs for eight weeks.
 After eight weeks, you slowly reintroduce FODMAPs into your diet, one food group at a time.
 Using this technique, you may be able to find out which of the FODMAPs are contributing to increased gas production in the bowel.
 For many people, simple avoidance of one or two of these carbohydrates that are causing most of the gas production causes a dramatic decrease in their IBS symptoms.

-What are the foods to be avoided on a low FODMAP diet?
+What are the foods to avoid on a low FODMAP diet?

 The list of foods to be avoided is extensive, and includes (but is not limited to) the following: